sonnypb/turael-plugin/README.md

 - Store dryest value for task

 - Add check that dry counter can only increment when an option for desired task is selected

-- Calc chance of desired task
-  - This could be printed in chatbox

 - Update name (Task Dry Counter ?)